Wednesday Oct 6th 2021, 0610-1910

 I was out the door of the hostel early and walking up to the Dragon’s Tooth in the dark.
-The fog was very thick at times and so my headlamp was nearly useless.
-As anyone that’s driven in it knows, light beams reflect and scatter in the fog.
-Then there were some slippery rock slab cliffs to negotiate.
-Everything had decent holds and ledges but long drops into the dark abyss awaited a misstep.
+The fog was very thick and so my headlamp was nearly useless.
+As anyone that’s driven in fog knows, light beams reflect and scatter.
+There were some slippery rock slab cliffs to negotiate along the trail.
+There were decent holds and ledges but long drops into the dark abyss awaited a misstep.
 I felt like one of those early morning mountaineers making a summit bid, except that it was 70 degrees and I was already drenched in sweat.
 I caught up to another crazy person climbing the rocks by headlamp.
 He was a very fit young man but I still outpaced him to the top.

 I reached the trail about an hour and a half later.
 The trail distance was 7.5 miles, which would have taken me at least 2.5 hours.
-I guestimated that I shaved about 2.5 miles walking the road…not that I was trying to save miles, I just didn’t see the point of walking over a mountain in the rain and fog if I didn’t have to.
+I guestimated that I shaved about 2.5 miles walking the road…not that I was trying to save miles, I just didn’t see the point of walking over a mountain in the rain and fog.
 The name especially… Brush mountain … didn’t sound appealing in the wet.

 I stopped at the first shelter I came to for an early lunch.
 There I met 4 guys: Brian, Bojangles, All There and Oracle.
 They were all full SOBOs and Brian was finishing his Triple Crown.
 Like me, he’s done them all southbound…the only other Triple Crowner I’ve met or know of with such a distinction.
 He did the CDT back in 2009, hiking with Samurai Joe, founder of Zpacks.
 He’s taken 11 or 12 years off in-between each thru, so his final finish at Springer has been in the making for decades.